-Inspired by American writer Jay McInerney’s comment in the Wall Street Journal that Apalta in the Colchagua Valley was the “Grand Cru” of Chile, the Chilean wine company Viña Montes organized a blind tasting for American sommeliers and wine professionals.
+Inspired by American writer Jay McInerney’s comment in The Wall Street Journal that Apalta in the Colchagua Valley was the “grand cru” of Chile, Viña Montes organized a blind tasting for American sommeliers and wine professionals.

-The tasting provided encouraging results for the New World contingent, despite Château Lafite Rothschild 2004 taking first place in the cabernet challenge:
+The tasting provided encouraging results for the New World contingent, despite the 2004 Château Lafite Rothschild taking first place in the cabernet challenge:

 The syrah challenge pitted the northern Rhône against South Australia, Chile and Napa.
-Montes Folly 2004 (average score 91.7) came out top, with Penfolds Grange 2004 (average score 91.5) beating Chapoutier’s Ermitage l'Ermite 2004 for second place.
+Montes Folly 2004 (average score 91.7) came out on top, with 2004 Penfolds Grange (average score 91.5) beating Chapoutier’s 2004 Ermitage l'Ermite for second place.
 Note, though, that 2004 was not the greatest vintage for the northern Rhône's producers.

 “We were very gratified to see how our wines showed alongside these legendary wines from the greatest wine regions in the world,” said Aurelio Montes Snr., co-founder and winemaker at Viña Montes.
 “Since the beginning of Montes Wines, we have set as our goal the production of wine that stands shoulder-to-shoulder with the best wines anywhere.
 Our belief in the potential of the terroir of Apalta has been validated by the results of this tasting.”

 The results, said Canadian wine journalist and tasting judge Tony Aspler, reflected the improvements made by the Chilean wine industry in the past three decades.